-I also advise that, if they’re inclined and have the time, they should consider getting busy on Twitter, too.
+I also advise that, if you’re inclined and have a little more time, consider getting busy on Twitter, too.

 What I’m suggesting is creating a realistic social networking plan that incorporates both LinkedIn and Twitter.
-I say realistic because, as a busy executive, I know full well that you have limited time to devote to your job search, and you need to focus your time on methods with the best ROI.
+Realistic because, as a busy executive, I know full well that you have limited time to devote to your job search, and you need to focus your time on methods with the best ROI.

-I hope the advice and tips Hannah offered in my interview with her below will push you to get more involved with Twitter.
+I hope the advice and tips Hannah offered in my interview with her (below) will push you to at least consider getting involved with Twitter.

 The Case for Twitter Over LinkedIn for Executive Job Search Networking

-Hannah began by laying out the major differences between Twitter and LinkedIn:
+She laid out some of the major differences between Twitter and LinkedIn: